Printing Amtrak Tickets

 Amtrak’s online booking system will determine your eligibility for onboard pick-up based on your itinerary.
 If you are eligible, you can choose to pick up your tickets onboard during the booking process.
 When making reservations by phone, your agent will inform you whether you are eligible for this service.

-Kev’s Thoughts on Printing Out Amtrak Tickets
+Kev’s Thoughts on Printing Amtrak Tickets

 As a Gen X traveler, I grew up with catalogs arriving in the mail, but I also embrace technology.
 I feel comfortable in both worlds, and my approach to tickets reflects that.